eclipse-qrisp/Qrisp/documentation/source/reference/Jisp/index.rst

 Assuming you already have some `understanding of the Jaxpr language <https://jax.readthedocs.io/en/latest/_tutorials/jaxpr.html>`_ you see a function, that receives a ``QuantumCircuit`` and an integer, does some processing and then returns a ``QuantumCircuit`` and a float.
 Here you can see one of the defining features of Jisprs: They always receive and return a ``QuantumCircuit`` within their signature.

-Furthermore it is interesting to note, that you can already see some real-time computation happening there: The result of the measurement is and integer (compared to a ClassicalBit as in Qiskit) and is decoded according to the decoder by multiplying with 0.5.
+Furthermore it is interesting to note, that you can already see some real-time computation happening there: The result of the measurement is an integer (compared to a `ClBit as in Qiskit <https://docs.quantum.ibm.com/api/qiskit/circuit#clbit>`_) and is decoded according to the decoder by multiplying with $0.5$.
 In subsequent parts of the program, this float could be processed by literally any other Jax component.

 Jisprs can be simulated using the built-in real-time simulator.
 You achieve this by calling the Jispr like a function: